AI Image Inpaint Changes Pixels Outside the Mask

 "

-Expect 0 if paste-back is working.
-Expect ≤2 with VAE round-trip (acceptable).
-Anything higher means bleed is still happening.
+Expect 0 if paste-back is working, <= 2 with a VAE round-trip (acceptable).
+Anything higher means bleed is still happening — go back to Step 1.

 Step 7: For tiny edits, crop-edit-paste manually

-For very small changes (under 256x256), crop the region, inpaint inside the crop, paste back.
+For very small changes (under 256x256), crop the region, inpaint inside the crop, and paste back.
 This sidesteps all whole-image bleed:

-crop = img.crop((x, y, x + 256, y + 256))
+crop = init_image.crop((x, y, x + 256, y + 256))

 edited_crop = pipe(prompt, image=crop, mask_image=mask_crop).images[0]

-img.paste(edited_crop, (x, y))
+init_image.paste(edited_crop, (x, y))

 For related quality control, see AI image not matching prompt.